Paying Off Debt

 It’s been eighteen days since my last blog post.
 It feels like forever, but WordPress spells it out.
 Eighteen days.
 And as I ready myself for bed, longing for a goodnight sleep before the workweek begins again (my employer gave us President’s Day off, Yea!), I know that sleep will win out over posting a well written blog.
 Even with a three day weekend, other things took priority over writing.
-Writing takes discipline I’m not finding right now, for that, anyway.
+Writing takes discipline I’m not finding right now.

 The last two weeks have been exhausting as I attempt to juggle work and manage parenting, home, social life, yard care (like a total makeover), etc. I remember my prayer for 2015.
 It was a hopeful prayer.
 I will always reach higher than my ability, so when I fall short, I’ll still attain a reasonable amount of accomplishment.
 But the effort can be exhausting, and I must incorporate God every step of the way.
 Otherwise, I subject myself to unbalance and confusion.
 As hard as it is for me to prioritize, because everything seems important, the one thing I get right, is beginning each day with my heavenly father.